konfuzio-ai/konfuzio-sdk/docs/sdk/examples/evaluation/index.md

 from konfuzio_sdk.evaluate import FileSplittingEvaluation from konfuzio_sdk.trainer.file_splitting import SplittingAI

+# This example builds the Documents from scratch and without uploading a Supported File.
+# If you uploaded your Document to the Konfuzio Server, you can just retrieve it with:
+# document_1 = project.get_document_by_id(YOUR_DOCUMENT_ID)
 text_1 = "Hi all,\nI like bread.\nI hope to get everything done soon.\nHave you seen it?"
 document_1 = Document(id_=None, project=YOUR_PROJECT, category=YOUR_CATEGORY_1, text=text_1, dataset_status=3)
 _ = Page(